VaishnaviBidoo/IOT_Road_Crossing_System/README.md

 vehicles on the road and an LDR to sense the ambient light conditions.
 Based on this information, the system controls the traffic signals using the LED lights and emits a warning sound through the buzzer to alert pedestrians when it is safe to cross the road.</i></p>

+<p>PS: The prototype of the project is for one-way road.
+To use it for two-way, repeat similar steps of connection on other side.
+To make it cost efficient for two-way, use Arduino MEGA instead of Arduino UNO.